42 Photos of the Cutest Wild Animals in the World

 Puppies pale in comparison to these little guys.

-Cute as your favorite funny cat videos are, none can compare to the impossibly cartoonish, wide-faced Felis margarita.
+As cute as your favorite funny cat videos are, none can compare to the impossibly cartoonish, wide-faced Felis margarita.
 Sand cats live in the deserts of North Africa and Southwest Asia and get most of their moisture from their prey, rather than drinking water.
-Check out these 17 adorable pictures of baby animals that will instantly brighten your day.

 If you thought guinea pigs were cute, try looking at a gundi without squealing.
 The Northern African rodents’ toes have tiny bristles that help them clean their fur.

 Japanese raccoon dog, Asia

 These adorable animals—also known as tanuki—are more closely related to dogs than raccoons.
 They’re monogamous, and the papa and mama Japanese raccoon dogs work together to raise their pups.